 Promote in all aspects of life the worship of the Lord Jesus Christ, the one and only God of heaven and earth, and to act from kindness towards others.
 We facilitate this by the sharing of Christian principles found in the Bible as given in the spiritual teachings revealed to Emanuel Swedenborg (1688 – 1772).
 We do not understand the Bible in a literalist or fundamentalist manner but as dynamic and alive with ever deepening levels of meaning.
 The essential value of the Bible is to provide the tools for right living in our thinking and actions.
 References to God being angry, judgmental and someone to be feared are seen to be appearances of the real truth when the text is viewed spiritually; God is total love and that love is freely offered to everyone universally whatever their background, beliefs and approach to life.
 Consequently, we recognise and respect the value and place of all other spiritual approaches which accept a source of life outside the individual and live in kindness towards others in accordance with their beliefs.

-Share and Promote New Christian based spiritual principles in support of personal and community growth.
+Share and promote our New Christian-based spiritual principles in support of personal and community growth.

-- Reach out into the community to those is open to living a life based on Christian principles;
+- Reaching out into the community to those open to living a life based on Christian principles;

 - Serving to provide opportunities for people to learn spiritual principles and develop faith while sharing in fellowship; and